Welcome to The Aquatic Store.

 Join us on Facebook for latest Stock Videos, pictures and promotions.

+Our helpful staff are always on hand to answer any questions and provide tailored advice to suit your needs.
+With a combined knowledge and experience of 27 years it’s easy to see why we have been nominated one of the top 40 aquatic retailers in the UK by Practical Fish keeping magazine for 7 consecutive years!
+Including South West Retailer Runner Up 2016.
 We take pride in offering a huge selection of the best quality tropical fish sourced globally and are always on the lookout for new and exciting species.
 You will always find plenty to choose from within our 160 aquariums consisting of 82 Community, 15 Nano, 16 Oddball, 35 Rift Valley aquariums and 12 South/Central American Cichlid tanks making it easy to find the perfect fish to suit your aquarium taste.

 We also carry a huge selection of the best quality Aquatic potted plants from our suppliers in Holland.